|1. The First Maritime Traders|

 |Proof of the HO Theorem||

-Since consumers in the two countries have identical preferences, relative demand are identical, i.e., x1/x2 = x*1/x*2 .
-However, while the relative supplies, y1/y2, and y*1/y*2 both positively sloped, they are not identical, as shown in (1).
+(iii) Since consumers in the two countries have identical preferences, relative demand are identical, i.e., x1/x2 = x*1/x*2 .
+However, while the relative supplies, y1/y2, is larger than y*1/y*2 because HC is labor-abundant.

 |Relative demand and supply